m-mizutani/m-mizutani/README.md

 #### Security Engineer in Ubie Inc. (2021.9-)

+- Product security engineering
+- Design & implementation of authentication infrastructure in Ubie

 #### Security Engineer in Cookpad Inc. (2017.11 - 2021.8)

 - Design & Implementation of Security Monitoring System on AWS